zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic00.md

 2. a valid IDN name (Internationalized Domain Name) as of [IDNA2008][RFC 5890#1.1].

-This test case will, in contrast to all other Zonemaster test cases, will normalize the domain name to be tested (called *Child Zone* below) and output a normalized *Child Zone* to be used by all other test cases.
+This test case will, in contrast to all other Zonemaster test cases, normalize the domain name to be tested (called *Child Zone* below) and output a normalized *Child Zone* to be used by all other test cases.
 That normalization is here called name preparation.

 If, after name preparation, the *Child Zone* is neither a valid ASCII domain name nor a valid IDN name, then the *Child Zone* cannot be used for Zonemaster testing.

-If this the outcome of this test case (see [Outcome(s)](#Outcomes)) is not "fail" then the possibly normalized *Child Zone* is returned to be used as input valude for subsequent Zonemaster test cases.
+If the outcome of this test case (see [Outcome(s)](#Outcomes)) is not "fail" then *Child Zone*, possibly normalized, is returned to be used as input value for subsequent Zonemaster test cases.